magpie-ea/magpie-v3-docs/docs/00_getting_started/02_basics.md

 In this example our data contains questions a path to a picture and two options for participants to choose from.

-The reason to run an experiment is, of course, to collect some data.
+The reason to run an experiment is, of course, to collect data.
 Data collected by a magpie experiment is of two kinds:

 1. **trial-level data**: these are measurements made in individual trials, e.g., the reaction times for the first, second ... trial the participant saw